mcarvin8/prepare-salesforce-sandboxes/README.md

 > This [Salesforce issue](https://issues.salesforce.com/issue/a028c00000x9ZiUAAU/release-of-selective-sandbox-access-delayed) with Public Groups in sandboxes has been resolved with API version 61.
 The simple salesforce connection must be established at API version 61 in order for `ActivationUserGroupId` to be present in the Tooling API.
 The scripts should connect to your Production org at the latest API version supported.

+Now that Salesforce CLI can create and refresh sandboxes natively, I'm including a bash script that can call the Salesforce CLI to check if it's an existing sandbox and depending on that, call the right CLI command.
+This script includes the PROTECTED SANDBOX logic and uses the sandbox definition file in `config/sandbox-def.json` per Salesforce specification.

+## Python

-## Authenticate to Production using the Salesforce CLI
+### Authenticate to Production using the Salesforce CLI

 You can authenticate to your Production org in 1 of 2 ways using the Salesforce CLI.